DHTMLX/gantt-docs/data/web/react.md

 }
 ~~~

-You can check the demo of our minimal project [here](https://stackblitz.com/edit/react-gantt-basic).
+You can check the demo of our minimal project <a href="https://stackblitz.com/edit/react-gantt-basic" target="_blank">here</a>.
 You will find the source code of the gantt in the *node_modules/@dhtmlx/trial-react-gantt/src* folder.

 ### Themes